rlhk/logseq-url-plus/README.md

 # URL+ Plugin for Logseq

+URL+ is a [Logseq](https://logseq.com) plugin written in [ClojureScript](https://clojurescript.org) with [shadow-cljs](https://github.com/thheller/shadow-cljs) as the main tooling.

-Retreives metadata or API response of a valid URL, formats and rewrites the active block with various templates.
+The plugin assumes the last term of the active Logseq block to be a valid URL.
+It then tries to retreive the metadata or API response from that URL; formats and rewrites the URL with various templates.

 ![demo](demo.gif)